DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/dateSerializationFormat.md

 Specifies the date-time values' serialization format.
 Use it only if you do not specify the [dataSource](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/dataSource.md '{basewidgetpath}/Configuration/#dataSource') at design time.

 ---
 Without a data source, the UI component cannot detect the date-time values' format.
-In this case, specify the **dateSerializationFormat** option that supports the following formats:
+In this case, specify the **dateSerializationFormat** property that supports the following formats:

 - `"yyyy-MM-dd"` - a local date